The Early Career Framework (ECF): A Guide for New Teachers

 Teacher career progression

 Teachers need to be prepared with professional knowledge in the classroom.
-The early career framework provides teachers with evidence-informed ideas that are deemed important for classroom practice.
+The early career framework provides teachers with evidence-informed ideas that are deemed important for classroom practise.
 As well as addressing curriculum knowledge, the framework also addresses pedagogical challenges that educators will inevitably face.
 As well as exploring concepts such as curriculum structure and design, participants will also develop skills in areas such as:

 1) Scaffolding